|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 -Name three steps to the self monitoring technique.

--Name three ways for controlled drinking clients to affirm progress.
+-Name three ways for controlled drinking clients to affirm progress using cognitive behavioral therapy.

 -Name four triggers that can lead to excessive alcohol use for the controlled drinker.

--Name three steps that you can use to help your clients in preserving positive self-concepts.
+-Name three CBT methods that you can use to help your clients in preserving positive self-concepts.

--Name three techniques for relating to others your controlled-drinking client might use.
+-Name three CBT techniques for relating to others your controlled-drinking client might use.

 -Name four reasons for integrating Controlled Drinking (CD) approaches into the traditional abstinence oriented alcoholism treatment system.